 Artistic & Executive Director

-Kris Stewart is a producer, director and artistic leader whose work has been seen through the US, Canada, Europe, Australia and New Zealand.
+Kris Stewart is a creative industries executive and artistic leader whose work has been seen through the US, Canada, Europe, Australia and New Zealand.

-He has had great success heading organizations with significant cultural footprint, with a specialization in taking organizations through periods of change or growth, and in launching new initiatives, such as the founding of a number of key festivals and major events.
+He has had great success as a producer and director taking organizations through periods of change or growth, and in launching new initiatives, such as the founding of a number of key festivals and major events.

-His experience in cultural production and organizational leadership includes:
+His experience in cultural production and organizational leadership includes currently being -

 Since 2013, Kris has been Artistic Director of Brisbane Powerhouse, Queensland’s home for contemporary culture, a magnificent power station of the 1920s reborn as an arts centre on the Brisbane River.Kris directs a a year-round program featuring events across music, comedy, writers + ideas, dance, film, visual arts, digital arts, theatre and music theatre.